securitytxt/security-txt/draft-foudil-securitytxt.md

 you need a separate line for every field.
 One MUST NOT chain multiple values for a single directive.
 Everything MUST be in a separate field.

-A security.txt file only applies to the domain, subdomain, IPv4 or IPv6 address it is located in.
+A security.txt file only applies to the domain in the URI used to retrieve it, not to any of its subdomains or parent domains.

 ~~~~~~~~~~
 # The following only applies to example.com.